-In addition, Sectigo's systems are configured to generate and serve OCSP responses.
+In addition, Certificate Systems are configured to generate and serve OCSP responses.
 This provides real-time information regarding the validity of the Certificate making the revocation information immediately available through the OCSP protocol.
 CRLs and OSCP are available 24/7 to anyone.